 Notes

-- One of the most essential tricks to making perfect mashed potatoes is not to overmix them, or they'll get gummy.
+- Do not overmix: One of the most essential tricks to making perfect mashed potatoes is not to overmix them, or they'll get gummy.
 Just stir gently until all ingredients are combined and then STOP!

-- Make sure all the goat cheese is blended into the mashed potato mixture before you transfer it to the baking dish.
+- Blend the goat cheese well: Make sure all the goat cheese is blended into the mashed potato mixture before you transfer it to the baking dish.
 You don't wan't clumps of it hanging around once it's finished baking.

-- Using a potato ricer like this one means mashed potatoes are a lot easier to make.
+- Choose the proper tool: Using a potato ricer like this one means mashed potatoes are a lot easier to make.
 Less stress and less mess, and yields the perfect texture.
 They aren't expensive and they really don't take up much room in the cabinet, so I say it's worth the investment.

-- You can make these goat cheese mashed potatoes ahead of time which comes in really handy around the holidays.
-Prepare as directed and transfer the prepared mashed potatoes to the baking dish.
-Allow to cool, then cover tightly with foil or plastic wrap.
-When ready to bake, remove from the refrigerator, top with the parmesan cheese, and bake.
+- When ready to bake, remove from the refrigerator, remove plastic or foil, top with the parmesan cheese, and bake.
 Cook time may be slightly longer because the potatoes will be cold.

 Nutrition